SiaFoundation/web/.changeset/slimy-bags-beam.md

 'walletd': minor
 ---

-Added a warning in the v2 ledger send dialog explaining that sending funds with ledger is not yet available but coming soon.
+Ledger wallets will now disable sending transactions and display a warning once the hardfork require height is reached.
+The message explains that sending funds with ledger is not yet available but coming soon.